How to Calculate Retention Rate in B2B SaaS

 Customer support is not just about preventing churn.
 It’s also a powerful way to let your customers know about the values and principles behind your business.
 You should take steps to ensure that your support specialists try to improve your customers’ experience in your product beyond the immediate scope of their issue.
 You never know when they might stumble upon a key functionality insight or even an entirely unexpected opportunity for upselling a customer, all from a humble support ticket.

 Positive ripple effects from consistently good customer support can go even further.
-When referral traffic is becoming a key driver of pipeline health, there is nothing more likely to make a customer run to tell all of their friends about a product than a good experience with excellent customer service.
+When is becoming a key driver of pipeline health, there is nothing more likely to make a customer run to tell all of their friends about a product than a good experience with excellent customer service.

 The End of the Road